-Using Holistic Management, we institute the highest level of stewardship possible by creating grazing plans for the property and the whole operation.
-We first look at Boulder County through a watershed lens, and then dive into how we can best graze the individual property.
+Finally, using Holistic Management, we institute the highest level of stewardship possible by first looking at Boulder County through a watershed lens, and then diving into how we can best graze each individual property.
 The broad-ranging view is an important tool to ensure long-term stewardship.
-These two styles of planning are represented on the next page.
+These two styles of planning are represented below.